 In the meantime, crush the garlic clove in sea salt and stir them into the bowl of yoghurt.
 When cooled, combine the sautéed carrots into the yoghurt bowl and give a good mix.
 Stir in the chopped parsley and mix well.

-My cookery book, Ozlem’s Turkish Table, Recipes from My Homeland is packed with these wholesome, delicious recipes; Signed copies can be ordered at this link, with prompt (worldwide) delivery, if you would like – I am told it makes a beautiful gift too.
+My cookery book, Ozlem’s Turkish Table, Recipes from My Homeland is packed with these wholesome, delicious recipes; Signed copies NOW 30 % OFF at this link, with prompt (worldwide) delivery, including the US – I am told it makes a beautiful gift too.

 You can serve this wonderful mezze with slices of flat bread, pitta bread or crackers, or with sliced vegetables like celery, broccoli, cawliflower to dip in.
 It also complements grilled meat and vegetables beautifully.